matrixorigin/matrixone/docs/en/MatrixOne/Develop/0.6-read-data/subquery.md

 An subquery is a query within another SQL query.
 With subquery, the query result can be used in another query.

-**Key Feature**：

-- Subqueries allow structured queries so that each part of a query statement can be separated.

-- Subqueries provides another way to perform operations that require complex `JOIN` and `UNION`.

-## Subquery Types

 In most cases, there are five types of subqueries:

 - Scalar Subquery, such as `SELECT (SELECT s1 FROM t2) FROM t1`.